 I’ve got a bone to pick.

-A friend of mine (I will leave HER name out of this) and her ASSHOLE boyfriend (<3), have recently shown me the darker side of psychotic obsessive Taylor Swift fandom when they sent me a text reading, ‘Red is Swifty’s WORST (caps and nickname mine) album’.
-They’d heard me argue on several occasions for the validity that Red is 'technically' (aesthetically) Taylor Swift’s best album and, as a response to their RUDE and UNNECESSARY statement, I put the record on to be reminded of my thoughts and, luckily, it worked.
-I will be ignoring my friend's response to the record, whom I was hanging out with at the time and who had never heard it before, as it is unimportant (he didn't like it).
+A friend of mine (I will leave HER name out of this) and her ASSHOLE boyfriend have recently displayed to me the darker side of obsessive Taylor Swift fandom when they sent me a text reading, ‘Red is Swifty’s WORST (caps and nickname mine) album’.
+They’d heard me argue on several occasions for the validity that Red is 'technically' (aesthetically) Taylor Swift’s best album and, as a response to their RUDE and UNNECESSARY statement, I put the record on to be reminded of my thoughts and prayers.
+Indeed, I was.

 For those of you who do not like Swifty’s music or artistic appeal, please stop reading.